COVID-19 Updates and Guidance > Guidance > Health & Safety Practices > Public Health Measures

-While some aspects of DePaul's planning for fall will evolve along with public health guidance, the following public health measures are currently in place as the university prepares for larger numbers of students, faculty and staff return.
+While some aspects of DePaul's fall planning will evolve along with public health guidance, the following public health measures are currently in place as the fall term approaches.

-All air handlers capable of accommodating MERV-13 filters were upgraded in DePaul buildings on both the Lincoln Park and Loop campuses.
+All air handlers capable of accommodating MERV-13 filters have been upgraded in DePaul buildings on both the Lincoln Park and Loop campuses.

 Additionally, the percentage of outside air drawn into buildings has been increased, and the start and stop times for all building fans has been extended to ensure that any particles not trapped in filter media are diluted with fresh air to the extent possible.

-Effective July 19, office and cubicle cleaning resumed the same weekly schedule, and to the same specifications, that was in place prior to the pandemic.
+Office and cubicle cleaning are on the same weekly schedule, and to the same specifications, that was in place prior to the pandemic.
 Additionally, Facility Operations no longer requires (or accepts) e-mail requests for office or cubicle cleaning.